 Provide to the Secretariat fishing effort and distribution (EFFDIS) estimates (including LL, BB, and PS) for all the main fleets in electronic format (e.g. csv files) compatible with the current ICCAT-DB structures.

-An SCRS paper presenting the final estimates with description of the methods to be submitted to the 2015 Sub-Committee on Ecosystems meeting.
+An SCRS paper presenting the final estimates with description of the methods to be submitted to the 2015 Species group meeting.

 As part of a continuous process of feedback and comments from the SCRS the contractor will implement any changes requested for final approval.